Editor’s Note: This blog post was originally published in March 2021 and has been revised to reflect industry updates.

 Established during World War II to ensure those who served could effectively care for their families, VA loans are suitable for primary residence home purchases or improvement projects.
 Borrowers must have served at least six months active duty— reservists and National Guard members are eligible after six years, or active duty for a minimum 181 days.
 Combat military personnel serving 90 days could also qualify.

 Similar to USDA loans, these don’t require a minimum down payment or mortgage insurance.
 Additional benefits include lower closing costs and DTI requirements, and credit counseling.

-Existing VA loans acquired after March 1, 1988 can also be assumed by qualified borrowers.
+VA loans acquired after March 1, 1988 are assumable by qualified borrowers.

-If you’re still not sure which government-backed loan is best for you, contact a reputable mortgage lender to help navigate the accompanying requirements, qualifications, and benefits.
+If you’re still deciding which government-backed loan is best, contact a reputable mortgage lender to help with accompanying requirements, qualifications, and benefits.